PranikaC/Insurance-Cost-Analysis/README.md

 The analysis shows that insurance charges are not explained well by age alone.
 BMI adds some predictive value, but smoker status is the largest driver of model improvement.
 Interaction terms also help because the relationship between age, BMI, and charges changes depending on smoker status.

-The final results support a workflow where I start with interpretable linear models, then test additional flexibility only when it improves performance on new data.

 ---

 ## Technologies Used